Similarity-Dissimilarity Loss for Multi-label Supervised Contrastive Learning: Abstract

 \section{Abstract}

 Supervised contrastive learning has achieved remarkable success by leveraging label information; however, determining positive samples in multi-label scenarios remains a critical challenge.
 In multi-label supervised contrastive learning (MSCL), multi-label relations are not yet fully defined, leading to ambiguity in identifying positive samples and formulating contrastive loss functions to construct the representation space.
-To address these challenges, we: (i) systematically formulate multi-label relations in MSCL, (ii) propose a novel \textit{Similarity-Dissimilarity Loss}, which dynamically re-weights samples based on similarity and dissimilarity factors, (iii) further provide theoretical grounded proofs for our method through rigorous mathematical analysis that supports the formulation and effectiveness, and (iv) offer a unified form and paradigm for both single-label and multi-label supervised contrastive loss.
+To address these challenges, we: (i) systematically formulate multi-label relations in MSCL, (ii) propose a novel \textit{Similarity-Dissimilarity Loss}, which dynamically re-weights samples based on similarity and dissimilarity factors, (iii) further provide theoretically grounded proofs for our method through rigorous mathematical analysis that supports the formulation and effectiveness, and (iv) offer a unified form and paradigm for both single-label and multi-label supervised contrastive loss.
 We conduct experiments on both image and text modalities and further extend the evaluation to the medical domain.
 The results show that our method consistently outperforms baselines in comprehensive evaluations, demonstrating its effectiveness and robustness.
-Moreover, the proposed approach achieves state-of-the-art performance on MIMIC-III-Full.